 Touring with tykes too small to ride with the big kids?
 You’re in luck!
 The CNE Kiddie Midway boasts more than 30 experiences for tots under two feet tall, including the merry-go-round and Dragon Coaster.

 And then there’s the performances: buskers, action-packed dog shows and an entire stage devoted to children’s programming.
-(We have it on good authority that Bob the Builder is performing this year.)

 Between Planet Snoopy and KidZville, Wonderland will thrill the kids, too, with mini coasters, go carts and two carousels with more than 100 horses to ride!
 There’s plenty of entertainment, too, including Charlie Brown’s Jungle Journey and Snoopy’s Symphony of Water.